Austintjh19/EduLink-NUS/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

+#

 #### What is EduLink-NUS

-EduLink-NUS is a **desktop application tailored specifically for academic instructors** at the National University of Singapore (NUS).
-It serves as a powerful tool for **managing academic contacts/data** and streamlining interactions with past and current students.
-With its intuitive Command Line Interface (CLI) and graphical user interface (GUI), EduLink-NUS offers a seamless user experience, empowering instructors to effortlessly navigate through its features.
+EduLink-NUS serves as a **desktop application tailored specifically for academic instructors** at the National University of Singapore (NUS).
+It is a powerful tool that can assists in **managing academic contacts and data**.
+With its purposefully designed Command Line Interface (CLI) and Graphical User Interface (GUI), users have no trouble in integrating it into workflows for efficient academic administration.

 Overview of Main Features:
 - Contact Management: Easily add, edit, and delete student entries, ensuring up-to-date information of students is always available.